romland/xorzee/README.md

 ## TODO
+- [ ] make sure recorded clips are playable (this is a bug from server-side muxing)
+- [ ] clean up server-side muxing (there's residue from the hack to get this to work)
+- [ ] rewrite motion-rule handling (it has issues with knowing when to stop)
-- [ ] ...store meta-data of amount of activity in a period
+- [ ] store meta-data of amount of activity in a period

+## Long-term TODO
+- [ ] make camera 'driver' a node-module or so (at least make it so that it can be easily used on newer Raspberry Pi OS)

 ## Credits to other folks